matter-labs/zksync-web-era-docs/docs/dev/developer-guides/bridging/bridging-asset.md

 To run this script, configure your `hardhat.config.ts` file as explained in this [guide](../../../api/hardhat/hardhat-zksync-deploy.md), or use the command `npx zksync-cli@latest create PROJECT_NAME` to scaffold a new project.

-If you have your `hardhat.config.ts` file, configure, place the script files in the `deploy` folder and run:
+Once your `hardhat.config.ts` file is configured, place the script files in the `deploy` folder and run them with the following command:

 ```sh
  yarn hardhat zksync-deploy --script SCRIPT_FILENAME.ts